 Incubating Quail Eggs

 You can also incubate the eggs.
-The incubation period until hatching for coturnix quail eggs is 17 days, although it ranges between 14 and 19 days.
-Store eggs for incubation, larger end up, at 55 degrees and approximately 70 percent humidity.
-Incubate the eggs as soon as possible but certainly within one week of collection -- after that, hatching levels decline precipitously.
+The incubation period until hatching for coturnix quail eggs is 18 days, although it ranges between 14 and 19 days.
+During the first 14 days of incubation, eggs require a temperature of 99.5 degrees F and approximately 45 percent humidity.
+Incubate the eggs as soon as possible but certainly within one week of collection — after that, hatching levels decline precipitously.

 Incubators vary, so follow the directions provided by the manufacturer.
-Turn the eggs three times daily, 180 degrees each time, until the 14th day.
+Turn the eggs three times daily, 180 degrees each time, until the fourteenth day.
 At that point, stop turning them and wait for hatching.
-You can check for fertility on days seven to 10 with an LED light, looking for a dark appearance in silhouette, vs. a translucent appearance, indicating a lack of fertilization.
+You can check for fertility on days seven to 10 with an LED light, looking for a dark appearance in silhouette, rather than a translucent appearance, indicating a lack of fertilization.

-If you want to raise gamebirds, consider bobwhite quail.
-Check with your state's department of wildlife regarding regulations for raising bobwhite quail in your district.
+There are more than 130 quail species, so you have a lot to choose from.
+However, if you want to raise gamebirds, consider bobwhite quail — one of the best game birds to raise.
 Bobwhite quail hens do not lay as many eggs as the coturnix, averaging 150 to 200 eggs annually.
 In contrast to the coturnix, bobwhite eggs take between 23 and 24 days to hatch.

 For something more exotic, choose the blue-scale quail — a rare breed also called cotton-tops.
 They produce spotted eggs frequently, but it takes about six months for them to reach maturity.
 Fun fact: Blue-scale quail can breed with bobwhite quail and the off-spring are called blobs.
 Check with your state's department of wildlife regarding regulations for raising either bobwhite or blue-scale quail in your district.